 - Children's Hospital of Wisconsin, Community Services

-Extensive training prepares these Intake and Initial Assessment social workers to make decisions about the safety of a child within a family setting. social workers may be assigned to either Intake or Initial Assessment at any of the three BMCW regions or the administrative center.
-Since calls come in on any day at any time, workers provide after-hour coverage on a rotating basis.
+Extensive training prepares these Access and Initial Assessment specialists to make decisions about the safety of a child within a family setting.
+Since calls come in on any day at any time, staff provide after-hour coverage on a rotating basis.

-Social workers assigned to the Intake unit answer a telephone hot line and conduct structured telephone interviews concerning child abuse and neglect or other concerns involving children.
-Since many callers ask for assistance with social needs, the Intake Social Worker needs to be familiar with the many community resources serving families.
-The Intake Social Worker enters reports into an automated information system, searches a historical database and makes recommendations for a Bureau of Milwaukee Child Welfare response.
+Specialists assigned to the Intake unit answer a telephone hotline and conduct structured telephone interviews concerning child abuse and neglect or other concerns involving children.
+Since many callers ask for assistance with social needs, the Intake specialist needs to be familiar with the many community resources serving families.
+The Access staff enter reports into an automated information system, search historical reports, and makes recommendations for a Division of Milwaukee Child Protective Services response.

 The licensing specialist conducts assessments of foster care and adoption applicants and determines licensure approval consistent with state licensing standards.
 The licensing specialist conducts regular home visits for existing foster homes in order to maintain quality, review compliance, and assess family and child needs.
 The licensing specialist develops and implements a support plan for each foster parent to address his or her needs and training needed, and helps families enhance their skill in nurturing foster children.
-(Integrated Family Services, apply through St. Aemilian-Lakeside or Children's Hospital of Wisconsin, Community Services)
+(Apply through SaintA or to Children's Hospital of Wisconsin Community Services.)

 The Intensive In-Home case manager provides services to keep children safe in their home and prevent out-of-home care placement.
 The IIH case manager provides timely responses and follows through with referrals of families who need services.
 They conduct weekly in-home visits to assess the safety of the children.
 They provide and oversee in-home services to families and children to control safety factors and prevent out-of-home removal.
 The case manager maintains accurate and timely documentation in case files.
-(Integrated Family Services, apply through St. Aemilian-Lakeside or Children's Hospital of Wisconsin, Community Services))
+(Apply through SaintA or Children's Hospital of Wisconsin Community Services.)

 The Ongoing case manager provides services to children in out-of-home placement to address their safety and well-being and ensure timely reunification or adoption of each child.
 The Ongoing case manager has face-to-face contact with each child and conducts assessments of the needs and strengths of the family.
 In addition, they provide services to address barriers to reunification or permanency.
-When reunification cannot take place the case manager will work with the child and adoptive family until the legal process of adoption or permanent guardianship is concluded.
+When reunification cannot take place, the case manager will work with the child and adoptive family until the legal process of adoption or permanent guardianship is concluded.
 The Ongoing case manager maintains accurate and timely documentation in case files of all significant case activity, documents progress to permanency being achieved, submits written reports to Children's Court and appears in court to present information during permanency hearings.
-(Integrated Family Services, apply through St. Aemilian-Lakeside. and Children's Hospital of Wisconsin, Community Services)l)
+(Apply through SaintA or Children's Hospital of Wisconsin Community Services.)

 Professional Development Opportunities

-Milwaukee Child Welfare Partnership for Professional Development (MCWPPD) is a partnership between the University of Wisconsin-Milwaukee, Helen Bader School of Social Welfare; Wisconsin Department of Children and Families, Division of Safety and Permanence, and the Bureau of Milwaukee Child Welfare and its partner agencies.
-Its goal is to collaboratively identify and respond to the professional development needs of practicing child welfare professionals in the Bureau of Milwaukee Child Welfare.
-Activities include needs assessment, curriculum and instructor development, training delivery and evaluation and performance consultation.
+Milwaukee Child Welfare Partnership is a partnership between the University of Wisconsin-Milwaukee, Helen Bader School of Social Welfare; Wisconsin Department of Children and Families, Division of Safety and Permanence, and the Division of Milwaukee Child Protective Services and its partner agencies.
+Its goal is to collaboratively identify and respond to the professional development needs of practicing child welfare professionals in the Division of Milwaukee Child Protective Services.
+Activities include needs assessment, curriculum and instructor development, training delivery, and evaluation and performance consultation.